pomkac/PHPCppBinaryDb/README.md

 ### C++ version of reader (PHP extension)

 * Located in extension folder
-* Requires boost library
+* Requires Boost library
-* Under windows can be built with Visual Studio 2012 or higher
+* Under Windows can be built with Visual Studio 2012 or higher
 * Under Linux/Mac OS X built by gcc
 ```
 phpize